 Almost all of the sessions taught on campus will be delivered at the Hammersmith Campus.
 We advise you should try to find accommodation within walking/cycling distance of this campus, to avoid using public transport whenever possible.

 If you require a visa to study in the UK, it is important that you have read the guidance provided by the International Student Support Team at the College at http://www.imperial.ac.uk/study/international- students/visas-and-immigration/covid-19-and-your-immigration-status/.

 Imperial has a team of specialist immigration advisers who can provide specific advice on your immigration situation and on the best options for you.
 They can be reached by email on email@example.com.
 It is your responsibility to ensure that you have the correct immigration permission for your studies in the UK.

 How we can answer your questions

-As always, should you have any questions, please contact us and we will be delighted to talk to you and clarify to all any points that might still lack clarity.
+As always, should you have any questions, please contact us and we will be delighted to talk to you and clarify any points that might still lack clarity.

 Thank you for choosing Imperial as the institution to undertake your postgraduate studies.
 We are enthusiastic about you joining our outstanding student body and look forward to welcoming you in the Autumn.

-Prof Mark Thursz, Prof Guy Rutter, Dr Alejandra Tomas & Dr Aida Martinez-Sanchez
+Prof Mark Thursz, Dr Alejandra Tomas & Dr Aida Martinez-Sanchez

 MSc Applied Genomics in the Department of Metabolism, Digestion and Reproduction